 2. Choose Your Business Card Template

 Remember that it is all about having a good impression and building trust.
 In this part, you will see different kinds of templates you can pick and use.
 Similar to cutting cookies, Microsoft Publisher has templates that will help you create a document that includes a stencil set of objects.
-In Microsoft Office template you have varieties of default business card templates to choose from.
+In the Microsoft Office template, you have varieties of default business card templates to choose from.
 Use the template that suits you the most.

 3. Edit the Template

 After selecting your template, this is the time that you will fill in the blanks.
 Always remember to put the most important information.
 Make it straightforward and clear.
 The more direct and simple your information, the easier your business card can be understood.
 From there, you can tickle your creativity, because the templates are customizable.
-With Microsoft Publisher, editing and customizing your business card won't break you a sweat.
+With Microsoft Publisher, editing and customizing your creative business card won't break you a sweat.

 4. Finalize Your Template

 It's okay to go all out, but once you are done, refine your work.
 This phase is similar to editing; however, refining your business card comes after you've filled all the blank spaces.
 It is time for revisions.
 See to it that you put all the important details your clients need.
 Recheck if you put the information in the right places.
-Your name or company's name, contact details, and the things that you do must not be missing from your business card.
+Your name or company's name, contact details, and the things that you do must not be missing from your modern business card.

 5. Print Your Business Card

 This phase comes right after you finalized your business card.
 Once you've decided that everything is in the right place, you can now produce a physical copy of your business card.
 A professionally printed business card gets the best outcome.
-Make your business card popular to clients; full colored or folded, print them in high-quality paper.
+Make your business card popular to clients; full colored or folded, print them on high-quality paper.

 6. Distribute Your Business Card

-Finally, share your business card during a meeting or gathering with a potential client.
+Finally, share your business card during a corporate meeting or gathering with a potential client.
 An effective business is unforgettable.
 Make your client remember you with your business card.